ChatGPT for Brainstorming: Diverge Wide, Then Attack

 • Decide what “good” looks like.
 “Something I have not thought of” is a fine criterion; “the best idea” is not.

-Step by step
+The loop, step by step

 3. Pick the 3 most interesting (or most uncomfortable).
-Ask the model to elaborate each into a 5-line pitch with one risk.
+Ask the model to elaborate each into a 5-line pitch with one named risk.

-5. Force a synthesis: “Combine the best part of pitch A with the risk-mitigation of pitch C into a new option D.”
+5. Force a synthesis.
+“Combine the best part of pitch A with the risk-mitigation of pitch C into a new option D.”

-Example prompt
+Example diverge prompt

 I am a solo founder choosing the wedge for my new ops-tools